-But isn’t ‘normal sugar’ a natural sweetener than?
+But isn't 'normal sugar' a natural sweetener?
 Yep!
 You nailed it.
 Technically sugar is natural.
-It is derived from a natural state, however the problem lies in the ultra processed use and high glycemic index which spikes blood sugar.
+It is derived from a natural state, however, the problem lies in the ultra-processed use and high glycemic index which spikes blood sugar.

 Fructose is naturally found in many plants like fruits.
-Most of the sugars found in processed food contain a combination of fructose and glucose which is primarily found from sucrose whish usually comes from high processed corn syrup.
+Most of the sugars found in processed food contain a combination of fructose and glucose which is primarily found in sucrose which usually comes from highly processed corn syrup.
 So while our sweet foods are originally derived from a natural source it is manipulated to a form our body cannot process well.
-Subsequently our body gains weight, has health problems, and deals with uncontrollable blood sugar issues.
+Subsequently, our body gains weight, has health problems, and deals with uncontrollable blood sugar issues.